cybersecurity-polito/.github/profile/README.md

-# Cybersecurity Polito
+# Cybersecurity PoliTO

-Welcome to Cybersecurity Polito, the GitHub organization for cybersecurity students at Politecnico di Torino.
+Welcome to Cybersecurity PoliTO, the GitHub organization for cybersecurity students at Politecnico di Torino.

 ## About Us